BEHIND THE WHEEL: BMW 428i

 As for the steering, it still felt light in the hands but very precise and accurate.
 Full throttle through less than perfect roads, the traction control stabilises the car without you noticing unless you're keeping an eye on the speedometer, you'll see a yellow flickering light.
 Truth be told, it wasn't my driving, it is technology at its best.

 " Even the engine not being properly warmed up, the 428i

 was relentless..No hiccups and all go "

 If you have to have a straight-six, the 435 is for you.
 Otherwise it boils down to having the 30 thousand ringgit M sport package or not on a 428.
-Apart from having everything blue instead of red, chrome exhaust tip instead of black ones and silver dash lining opposing to black.
+It's your choice to have everything being blued instead of red, chrome exhaust tip instead of black ones and silver dash lining opposing to black.
 On the surface, they’re pretty much the same only having differently designed rim and body kits.
-But if you dig a little deeper, it comes with wider rear tyres, adaptive suspension, more stopping power and comfort access.
+But if you dig a little deeper, the M package comes with wider rear tyres, adaptive suspension, more stopping power and comfort access.

 Much thinking should be put into this since the upgrade is on both hardware and cosmetic.
 If you have experienced low profile tyres and harsh suspensions for the sake of sportiness, you'll appreciate the importance of comfortable.